MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

 ## Build a container image from web app code

-After following these steps, you'll have an Azure Container Registry that contains a Docker container image built from the sample code.
+After you follow these steps, you'll have an Azure Container Registry instance that contains a Docker container image built from the sample code.

 ### [Azure CLI](#tab/azure-cli)

-1. Create a resource group with the [az group create][17] command.
+1. Create a resource group by using the [az group create][17] command:

     ```azurecli
     az group create \